Sore legs and muscles in menopause? Then discover why the quality of your water intake matters.

 But there’s another issue with respect to our changing blood vessels, muscle soreness and cardiac health as we go through menopause too.
 We need the essential minerals that matter.
 Which brings me back to our water quality and intake.

-Minerals that matter include magnesium, calcium, potassium, phosphorous, sodium and chloride.
 All are necessary for optimal heart, blood vessel and nerve function in a body that is losing oestrogen.
 Yes, you get these minerals through food, but also through good quality water.
 So, as I discovered too, the type of water that you are drinking matters and it’s why, when women come on board with me, one small change I’ve been helping them to understand (apart from learning to sleep all night which is also crucial to reducing muscle soreness and improving other symptoms), is how to have a renewed focus on the quality and amount of their drinking water.

-Magnesium and Calcium are minerals that we need as we age.
 So too are other minerals such as potassium, sodium and phosphorous.
 All of these minerals are present in water that is sourced from underground.
 Paleolithic Cave-women would have drunk this beautiful water in abundance!
 This type of water is called Artesian or Spring water.

 Water is so important for our body and to help us reduce our hot flushes, improve cardiac health, improve nerve conduction and to lose weight.
 It’s more important than food.

 As women come into both of the MyMT programmes, they soon discover that the initial aim of the programme is to improve firstly sleep, then secondly, turn around liver and kidney function.
 As we go through menopause and into post-menopause, lowering oestrogen has an effect on these many organs in the body including the liver, kidneys, heart and blood vessels.
 The liver and kidneys are crucial for removing toxins, as well as excess oestrogens from your body, so it’s important that these organs continue to function well as we move through our menopause transition.